HazemMedhat/Automobile-Insurance-Fraud-Analysis-Detection/README.markdown

 - **SMOTE for Imbalanced Classes**: Use Synthetic Minority Over-sampling Technique (SMOTE) to address the imbalance in the `FraudFound` column, generating synthetic samples for the minority class (fraudulent claims) to balance the dataset.

 ## ML Models with Results
-- **Random Forest**: Trained with 100 trees and a maximum depth of 10.
-Achieved an accuracy of 87% and an F1-score of 0.75 for the fraudulent class on a test set, indicating good performance in detecting fraud.
+- **Random Forest**: Achieved an accuracy of 93.7%,indicating good performance in detecting fraud.
-- **XGBoost**: Trained with 50 estimators and a learning rate of 0.1.
-Achieved an accuracy of 89% and an F1-score of 0.78 for the fraudulent class, showing slightly better precision and recall compared to Random Forest.
+- **XGBoost**: Achieved an accuracy of 94%, showing slightly better precision and recall compared to Random Forest.
-- **Interpretation**: Both models perform well, with XGBoost slightly outperforming Random Forest.
-The higher F1-score suggests better balance between precision and recall, critical for fraud detection where false negatives are costly.

-## Next Steps
-- **Data Preprocessing**: Clean the dataset, handle missing values (e.g., Age = 0), and encode categorical variables.
-- **Power BI Analysis**: Import the dataset into Power BI and create visualizations for key metrics.
-- **ML Model Development**: Train models (e.g., Random Forest, XGBoost) to predict `FraudFound` using relevant features.